Last Updated on September 19, 2023

 Café Charbon has been open for more than 100 years.
 Founded in 1900, it has become a local institution for its vintage decor; high ceilings, tarnished mirrors and period lamps adorn this spacious spot where the wine is good and the food typically French.
 In the evenings, live music and Dj sets are a fixture at the Charbon.

-While there, make sure to check out the constantly-changing mural on the corner of Rue Oberkampf and Rue Saint-Maur; run by nonprofit Association Le M.U.R., the space has been reserved for local street artists to show n their work.
+While there, make sure to check out the constantly-changing mural on the corner of Rue Oberkampf and Rue Saint-Maur; run by nonprofit association Le M.U.R., the space has been reserved for local street artists to show their work.

 Aux Deux Amis